 Pros- Charge your devices anywhere you have access to the sun.
 Fuel source lasts ≈5 bil. years.
 Usually pretty light.

-Obviously there are some drawbacks to these units: they require fuel, and are generally fuel-hogs when it comes to charging up your devices.
+Obviously, there are some drawbacks to these units: they require fuel, and are generally fuel-hogs when it comes to charging up your devices.
 This is ameliorated if you are using the stove as intended, to boil water or prepare food.
-Also they cannot be use on the move for charging.
-Well, you could use them on the move, but lots of luck to you.
-Do let me know how it works out.

 With the right gear and conditions, you can make use of your glowing brick wherever you are.